keptn-sandbox/slackbot-service/README.md

 1. Click on **Save Changes**.

+1. Now, whenever there is a new approval request you will be notified in your Slack channel and can approve or decline the request directly via Slack, either on your desktop or mobile device!

 ### Compatibility Matrix

 Please always double check the version of Keptn you are using compared to the version of this service, and follow the compatibility matrix below.